-- Personnel matters for nonelected personnel; Justification: To protect the privacy interests of an identifiable individual. - 2) Consultation with an attorney which would be deemed privileged in attorney-client relationship;

-Justification: To protect attorney-client privilege and the public interest. - 3) Matters relating to employer-employee negotiations whether or not in consultation with the representative or representatives of the body or agency.

-Justification: To protect the district's right to the confidentiality of its negotiating position and the public interest. - 4) Confidential data relating to financial affairs or trade secrets of corporations, partnerships, trusts, and individual proprietorships; Justification: To protect the privacy rights of a corporation, partnership, trust, etc. with regard to their financial affairs. - 5) Matters relating to actions adversely or favorably affecting a person as a student, except that any such person shall have the right to a public hearing if requested by that person;
+- Personnel matters for nonelected personnel; Justification: To protect the privacy interests of an identifiable individual. - 2) Consultation with an attorney which would be deemed privileged in attorneyclient relationship; Justification: To protect attorney-client privilege and the public interest. - 3) Matters relating to employer-employee negotiations whether or not in consultation with the representative or representatives of the body or agency.
+Justification: To protect the district's right to the confidentiality of - 4) Confidential data relating to financial affairs or trade secrets of corporations, partnerships, trusts, and individual proprietorships; Justification: To protect the privacy rights of a corporation, partnership, trust, etc. with regard to their financial affairs.